chandan-pal/GoogleCloud_Learnings/README.md

  4. Dedicated Inteconnect - Allows for one or more direct, private connections to google.
 Can be covered by up to 99.99% SLA
  5. Partner Interconnect - useful if the physical location can't reach a dedicated interconnect colocation facility.

+## VPC Objects
+- Projects : Key organizer of infra resourses in google cloud.
+A project contain default 15 networks that can be shared/peered.
+- Networks (Default, auto mode, custom mode) : The networks do not have IP ranges, Networks are simply construct of all individual IP addresses and services within the network.
+Google cloud networks are global, spanning all available regions across the world.

+- Subnetworks : Inside a network, resources can be segregated with regional subnetworks.

+  Default VPC - A subnet is allocated for each region with non-overlapping CIDR blocks and firewall rules that allow ingress traffic for ICMP, RDP and SSH traffic from anywhere.

+  Auto mode network - one subnet from each region is automatically created within it.
+The default network is actually an auto mode network.
+The automatically created subnets use a set of predefined IP ranges with a /20 mask that can be expanded to /16.
+All of these subnets fall within the 10.128.0.0/9 CIDR block.

+  Custom mode network - A custom mode network does not automatically create subnets.
+It provides complete control over its subnets and IP ranges.
+The IP ranges can not overlap between subnets of same network.

+- Regions :
+- Zones
+- IP addresses
+  - Internal, external, range
+- Virtual machines (VMs)
+- Routes
+- Firewall rules
+-